25 Percent Off TODAY With Code BLACKFRIDAY25

-Whether you like it or not, the ASOS brand is a major player in the UK fashion industry.
-Launched over 20 years ago, it has become one of the most popular online fashion destinations.
+Let's take a quick look at ASOS, for example.
+It launched over 20 years ago and it has become one of the most popular online fashion destinations.
 This British company supplies over 850 different brands, and you can find whatever you need at an affordable price.

+Have you ever added a dress you love to your ASOS website cart, forgotten about it, and then returned a few weeks later to find the dress is no longer available?
+If you’ve been in this situation, there are some things you need to know before buying at ASOS.
 Storing trending items is of absolute importance to ASOS, and around 40% of its stock is not more than three months old.
 ASOS is known to deliberately introduce several ranges of clothing at a single time to create a "trend story" instead of slowly feeding the items to their website like other brands do.

+This strategy has established ASOS as an "authority" on-trend.
 Fast fashion is one of the largest polluting industries

 Is ASOS Sustainability Focused?